zaida04/g.js-self/packages/guilded.js/README.md

 # Dependencies
 - `@discordjs/collection`: Map utility
 - `ws`: WebSocket interaction
-- `@guildedjs/guilded-api-typings` (TYPINGS ONLY): used for typing the REST and WS payloads
+- `@guildedjs/guilded-api-typings` (DEV DEP ONLY): used for typing the REST and WS payloads
 - `@guildedjs/guildedjs-rest`: Rest Util
 - `uuid` - Generate IDs for structures such as Messages